verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 * Load balancer for Istio ingress

 Verrazzano allows customizing the load balancers allocated by Oracle Container Engine (OKE) using annotations defined by OKE.
-You can find a detailed discussion of the different load balancer customization annotations in the OKE documentation [here](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm).
+For a detailed description of different load balancer customization annotations, see the OKE documentation [here](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm).

 This document describes how to use these annotations to customize the following settings for Verrazzano load balancers: